Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Introduction

 Several studies in the literature also demonstrate the applicability of the ACI in various fields, particularly in insurance and finance. \citet{r42} analyze ACI's predictive power for stock returns of agriculture-related companies in the U.S. and Canada, concluding that ACI could support a profitable trading strategy. \citet{r23} assess ACI's effectiveness in predicting corn yields in the Midwest region of the U.S. using linear and probit regression models, finding satisfactory predictive power. \citet{r43} explore the relationship between the Spanish Actuarial Climate Index and hailstorm-related insurance losses for grapes grown for wine producing, through linear and quantile regression models.

 However, given its relatively recent addition, there remains a notable gap in the literature where a systematic evaluation of the ACI’s predictive capability against traditional weather indexes would provide a significant contribution, thereby enhancing its applicability across broader fields and sectors.
-By comparing the explanatory power of the ACI with well-established weather-based indexes (WBIs) commonly used in the energy and derivatives markets, this study aims to evaluate the robustness of the ACI as a tool for measuring climate impacts in both the agricultural sector and financial markets.
+By comparing the explanatory power of the ACI with that of well-established weather-based indexes (WBIs) commonly used in the energy and derivatives markets, this study aims to evaluate the robustness of the ACI as a tool for measuring climate impacts in both the agricultural sector and financial markets.
 In the agricultural context, weather-based indexes are used to predict the yields of three major crops using regression models, namely Generalized Linear Model (GLM) and Generalized Additive Model (GAM), alongside advanced machine learning algorithms such as Extreme Gradient Boosting (XGB) and Light Gradient Boosting Machine (LGBM).
-For the financial market application, the analysis focuses on the payoffs of weather derivative contracts that use WBIs and ACI components as underlying variables.
-To the best of our knowledge, beyond comparing the ACI with traditional weather indexes, this study makes an additional novel contribution by presenting the first application of the ACI within a weather-derivative framework which is critical instrument for energy companies, insurers, and agribusinesses seeking effective hedging mechanisms against weather-related risks.
+For the financial market application, the analysis focuses on the payoffs of weather derivative contracts, specifically uncapped call options that use WBIs and ACI components as underlying variables.
+To the best of our knowledge, beyond comparing the ACI with traditional weather indexes, this study makes an additional novel contribution by presenting the first application of the ACI within a weather-derivative framework.
+It shows how the ACI could become a critical instrument for energy companies, insurers, and agribusinesses seeking effective hedging mechanisms against weather-related risks.
+In this context, the study also provides one of the first comprehensive evaluations of the ACI across both crop yield prediction and weather derivative pricing frameworks.